-At the Meeting, the shareholders will be requested to approve the Company's 1996 Employee Stock Purchase Plan (the "Purchase Plan"), which was approved by the shareholders at the 1996 Annual Meeting of Shareholders.
-The Board of Directors recommends that shareholders vote for approval of the amended Purchase Plan so that the Company can provide employees the opportunity to purchase the

-Company's stock through payroll deductions.
+At the Meeting, the shareholders will be requested to approve amending the Company's Purchase Plan, which was approved by the shareholders at the 1996 Annual Meeting of Shareholders.
+Shareholders will be requested to approve amending the Purchase Plan to increase the number of shares available for grant under the Purchase Plan by 600,000 from the aggregate 750,000 shares currently available under the Option Plan and the Purchase Plan.
+The Board of Directors recommends that shareholders vote for approval of the amended Purchase Plan so that the Company can provide employees the opportunity to purchase the Company's stock through payroll deductions.
 The Purchase Plan is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code of 1986, as amended (the "Code").

-As described above (see Proposal 2), the Company's rapid growth (adding new offices in the last two years, with 160 new offices planned for 1998), combined with the hiring of new supervisory and other administrative personnel to manage the Company's growth, has significantly expanded the Company's employee base.
+The Company has grown rapidly over the last two years, adding 210 new offices, with 167 new offices planned for 1998.
+This growth, combined with the hiring of new supervisory and other administrative personnel to manage the Company's growth, has significantly expanded the Company's employee base.
 The Purchase Plan provides another benefit to employees while more directly aligning the interests of these employees with those of shareholders.
 Especially as the Company has expanded nationally, the Company competes with other national companies for the services of these employees and must be able to offer comparable compensation benefits.
 The Board of Directors believes that the Purchase Plan helps the Company to recruit and retain competent, motivated employees and recommends that shareholders vote for approval of the amendment to the Purchase Plan.